-We have an exclusive, commercial, worldwide, transferrable license to a portfolio of patents and patent applications directed to ROR1 antibodies and CAR-T therapies for all therapeutic indications.
+We have an exclusive, commercial, worldwide, transferrable license to a portfolio of patents and patent applications directed to ROR1 antibodies and CAR T therapies for all therapeutic indications.
 This portfolio is licensed from the Regents of the University of California.
 We have know-how and trade secrets related to compositions of matter for treating cancers, methods for treating cancer, and methods of screening for additional compositions of matter used for treating cancer, as well as to additional antibodies and molecules that modulate ROR1 signaling.
 We have also developed certain patents and patent applications directed to ROR1 based therapies, which are owned by Oncternal.

-As of February 22, 2021, our licensed patent portfolio included patents related to our clinical candidate currently in phase 1/2 clinical trials, cirmtuzumab.
-Cirmtuzumab is a humanized monoclonal antibody that specifically binds to the ROR1 receptor.
-We have two issued U.S. patents directed to the cirmtuzumab composition of matter: U.S. Pat.
+As of February 4, 2023, our licensed patent portfolio included patents related to our zilovertamab clinical candidate currently in Phase 1/2 and Phase 3 clinical trials.
+Zilovertamab is a humanized monoclonal antibody that specifically binds to the ROR1 receptor.
+We have two issued U.S. patents directed to the zilovertamab composition of matter: U.S. Pat.
 No. 9,217,040, with a patent term not due to expire before 2032; and U.S. Patent No. 9,758,591, with a patent term not due to expire before March 2033.
-We have one patent issued in the U.S. directed to methods of using cirmtuzumab to treat cancer, U.S. Pat, No. 10,344,096, with a patent term not due to expire before March 2033.
-We have one patent application pending in the U.S. related to single chain variable region fragments derived from cirmtuzumab which, if issued, would have a patent term not due to expire before 2033.
-We also have patents issued in Australia, China, Europe, Israel, Japan, Korea, Macao, Canada and Mexico directed to cirmtuzumab compositions of matter.
-In Europe patents directed to cirmtuzumab compositions of matter have been validated in jurisdictions including France, Germany, Italy, UK, Spain, Turkey, Belgium, Poland, Netherlands, Greece, Switzerland, Sweden, Austria, Denmark, and Ireland.
-We have approximately 13 pending applications in foreign jurisdictions related to cirmtuzumab compositions of matter and methods of use in treating cancer, including Australia, China, Europe, Japan, Korea, Malaysia, Mexico, Philippines, and Thailand.
+We have one patent issued in the U.S. directed to methods of using zilovertamab to treat cancer, U.S. Pat, No. 10,344,096, with a patent term not due to expire before March 2033.
+We have one issued patent in the U.S. related to single chain variable region fragments derived from zilovertamab with a patent term not due to expire before March 2033.
+We also have patents issued in Australia, China, Europe, Israel, Japan, Korea, Macao, Canada, Brazil, India, Philippines, Malaysia and Mexico directed to zilovertamab compositions of matter.
+In Europe patents directed to zilovertamab compositions of matter have been validated in jurisdictions including France, Germany, Italy, UK, Spain, Turkey, Belgium, Poland, Netherlands, Greece, Switzerland, Sweden, Austria, Denmark, and Ireland.
+We have applications pending in foreign jurisdictions related to zilovertamab compositions of matter and methods of use in treating cancer, including Australia, China, Europe, Japan, Mexico, and Thailand.
 Patents, if issued from these pending foreign applications, would not be due to expire before 2033.
+The validity of one of our issued European patents EP Patent No. 3604339 is being challenged in an opposition proceeding.
+This patent is directed to methods of treating cancer using antibodies that bind to the epitope bound by zilovertamab.
+We believe we have meritorious defenses against the opposition.

-As of February 22, 2021, we have licensed patent applications pending in the U.S. and in approximately 22 jurisdictions outside the U.S. related to methods of treating cancer using a combination of cirmtuzumab and small-molecule chemotherapeutics.
+As of February 4, 2023, we have approximately 31 licensed patent applications pending in the U.S. and in jurisdictions outside the U.S. related to methods of treating cancer using a combination of zilovertamab and small-molecule chemotherapeutics.
+We have one issued patent, U.S. Patent No. 10,688,181, directed to methods of treating cancer with the combination of zilovertamab and a BTK inhibitor.
 Patents, if issued from these pending non-provisional applications, would not be due to expire before dates ranging from 2037 to 2041.